ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

   - The ``Tilt angle`` keyword represents the tilt angle of particles with respect to the positive x-axis.
 Hence, to generate a distribution, it takes in two arguments: the normal distribution's mean and the standard deviation.
-  - The ``RVE`` keyword takes two inputs: the side length of the final RVE required and the number of voxels per RVE side length.
+  - The ``RVE`` keyword takes two types of input: the side lengths of the final RVE required and the number of voxels per RVE side length.
   - The ``Simulation`` keyword takes in two inputs: A boolean value for periodicity (True/False) and the required unit scale (:math:`mm` or :math:`\mu m`) for the output